kjh80222/seoulkit-video-studio/docs/phase-plan.md

 ## Known gaps

+- Clarified, not fixed (nothing was wrong): when `render/hold.py::hold_clip()`'s `hold_ms < 1` guard was temporarily removed to red/green-test it,
+  `hold_ms=-100` still raised `ValueError` while `hold_ms=0` did not.
+The reflex explanation - "the Phase 0 schema's `hold_ms: {minimum: 0}`
+  constraint already caught the negative case" - is wrong: `hold_clip()` is a standalone primitive that never checks whether its caller went through schema validation (the test that exposed this calls it directly, as does everything else today), so schema validation gives it exactly zero protection.
+What actually caught it was `ms_to_seconds_str()`'s own `ms < 0` guard (written for an unrelated reason - an FFmpeg timestamp can't be negative), which `hold_clip()` happens to call downstream.
+That's an incidental side effect, not a designed second line of defense, and it doesn't cover `hold_ms=0` at all - a future refactor of `ms_to_seconds_str()` could silently remove it without anyone noticing.
+  The comment directly above `hold_clip()`'s `if hold_ms < 1` line now says
+  this explicitly, so the one guard that actually matters (and already covers the full invalid range) doesn't get mistaken for a backup to something else.

 - `render/hold.py::hold_clip()` cannot prevent being *called twice* on the same clip - it is a stateless function with no memory of prior calls, so "`hold_ms` is never double-applied" is not something this module can